thesergioliveira/project-boilerplate-scss/README.md

 This folder will contain your built project, ready to be deployed online.
 It is excluded from `git` tracking since it is not customary to include compiled code in a development project.

+## From Scratch

-Note if you want to start from scratch you need
+ if you want to start from scratch you need

 ## initialise npm in your project
 ```bash
 npm init -y